downIoads/swiftui-ytdl/README.md

 It runs on macOS 12.0 and newer.
 It will download [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases/tag/2023.12.30) and [ffmpeg](https://evermeet.cx/ffmpeg) binaries at runtime.

 ## Features
+* Open-source (but you have to build it yourself using Xcode)
 * Supports playlists (won't crash on error)
 * Guaranteed conversion to mp3, opus or mkv (depends on user selection)
 * Minimalistic and intuitive (no unnecessary options. output name will be <channel>-<title>